AAPOR Awards

 Who can nominate:

-Any AAPOR member can submit nominations.
+Any AAPOR member may submit a nomination.

 Eligibility:

-1. They are currently serving or have recently served in a local, national, or international public service capacity.
+Individuals will be considered eligible for the award if they are currently serving or have recently served in a local, state, national, or international public service capacity.

-3. Have demonstrated leadership with regard to survey research and data quality in the public sector.
+• How the nominee has demonstrated leadership with regard to survey research and data quality in the public sector.

 Evaluation Criteria: